7-Eleven offers $100K reward for arrest in deadly holdups

 “He has to keep fighting.
 Jason is a fighter and so we fully expect him to fight through his whole thing and win this battle,” Makin said.

+Both of the La Habra victims were released from a hospital on Wednesday, KNBC-TV reported.

-One of the La Habra victims, Russell Browning, 60, lost most of his teeth when the gunman shot him in the mouth as he sat in his car, KNBC-TV reported.
+One victim, Russell Browning, 60, lost many of his teeth when the gunman shot him in the mouth as he sat in his car, the station reported.
 The bullet came out through his cheek.

 Browning had picked up milk and doughnuts at the store and was heading to his job as a truck driver, his family said.